 If you would like to schedule a time and date for the Training Team to come to your Pack and train your leaders, contact Jack Culian at firstname.lastname@example.org.

-Join other Scout leaders for information about upcoming events, training, and programs to support your Scouting unit.
-First Tuesday of every month – 7:00 p.m. at the Cottleville Knights of Columbus, 5701 Highway N, St Charles.
+Join other Scout Leaders on the first Tuesday of each month for Round Table.
+Each meeting is loaded with good information about upcoming events, training opportunities, and programs to support your Scout unit.
+The meetings are held at 7:00 p.m. at the Cottleville, Knights of Columbus, 5701 Highway N, Cottleville.

 Do you need to take Youth Protection Training?
 Do you need to take your Cub Scout Leader Training?
 All of this and more can be done while visiting http://my.scouting.org.
 Use your membership number on your ID card to sign in.
 If you are new to Scouting and do not have a membership number, create a new username and password.
 Every time you complete a training session, print out the certificate provided and turn it into your Unit Leader or Committee Chairman.

 Hazardous Weather Training

 Hazardous weather training has always been required for one leader on an outing in a unit.
 It is now required training for all unit-level leaders to be considered trained to ensure the safety of the youth in the program.
 There continue to be all different types of weather-related incidents across the country and this training has helped leaders plan better to deal with weather and react appropriately when there are signs of troubling weather ahead.
 The training can be accessed in the Learning Center at my.scouting.org.
 It is found under “Program Safety” in the Expanded Learning section of the Home Page of the Learning Center.